Country selection

 Injury or Death

-As specified in LawNo09-059 and the FMPOS-USTTB-ECProcs, the sponsor is responsible for providing compensation to injured participants in the event of trial-related injuries or death.
+As specified in LawNo09-059 and the FMPOS-USTTB-ECProcs, the sponsor is responsible for providing compensation to participants in the event of trial-related injuries or death.

 Per LawNo09-059, in the case of biomedical research without direct benefit to the participant, the sponsor must provide compensation to the injured participant and indemnify liable parties for any harmful consequences as a result of the research, regardless of whether the sponsor is at fault.
 In the case of biomedical research with direct benefit to the participant, the sponsor must provide compensation to the injured participant and indemnify liable parties, unless proof is provided verifying that the trial-related injuries are not attributable to the sponsor or that of any intervening party.
 In either scenario, the sponsor is not permitted to oppose the legal claims of a third party (including the trial participant) or the voluntary withdrawal of the participant who had initially consented to the research.